raunavcru/yourShelf/wp-content/plugins/ultimate-member/readme.txt

 * [bbPress](https://ultimatemember.com/extensions/bbpress/) - With the bbPress extension you can beautifully integrate Ultimate Member with bbPress
 * [MailChimp](https://ultimatemember.com/extensions/mailchimp/) - Allow users to subscribe to your MailChimp lists when they signup on your site and sync user meta to MailChimp
 * [User Reviews](https://ultimatemember.com/extensions/user-reviews/) - Allow users to rate & review each other using a 5 star rate/review system
-* [Verified Users](https://ultimatemember.com/extensions/verified-users/) - Add a user verification system to your site so user accounts can be verified
+* [Verified Users](https://ultimatemember.com/extensions/verified-users/) - Add a user verficiation system to your site so user accounts can be verified
 * [myCRED](https://ultimatemember.com/extensions/mycred/) - With the myCRED extension you can integrate Ultimate Member with the popular myCRED points management plugin
 * [Notices](https://ultimatemember.com/extensions/notices/) - Alert users to important information using conditional notices
 * [Profile Completeness](https://ultimatemember.com/extensions/profile-completeness/) - Encourage or force users to complete their profiles with the profile completeness extension
 * [Friends](https://ultimatemember.com/extensions/friends/) - Allows users to become friends by sending & accepting/rejecting friend requests
+* [User Photos](https://ultimatemember.com/extensions/user-photos/) - Allow users to upload photos to their profile
+* [Groups](https://ultimatemember.com/extensions/groups/) - Allow users to create and join groups around shared topics, interests etc.

 = Free Extensions =

-* [ForumWP](https://ultimatemember.com/extensions/forumwp/) - This free extension integrates Ultimate Member with the forum plugin [ForumWP](https://forumwpplugin.com).
 * [Terms & Conditions](https://ultimatemember.com/extensions/terms-conditions/) - Add a terms and condition checkbox to your registration forms & require users to agree to your T&Cs before registering on your site.
 * [Google reCAPTCHA](https://ultimatemember.com/extensions/google-recaptcha/) - Stop bots on your registration & login forms with Google reCAPTCHA
 * [Online Users](https://ultimatemember.com/extensions/online-users/) - Display what users are online with this extension